awsdocs/amazon-sagemaker-developer-guide/doc_source/adapt-training-container.md

    ! docker build -t tf-custom-container-test .
    ```

-   The Docker build command must be run from the docker directory you created, in this case `docker_test_folder`\.
+   The Docker build command must be run from the Docker directory you created, in this case `docker_test_folder`\.
 **Note**
-If you get the following error message that docker cannot find the Dockerfile, make sure the Dockerfile has the correct name and has been saved to the directory\.
+If you get the following error message that Docker cannot find the Dockerfile, make sure the Dockerfile has the correct name and has been saved to the directory\.

    ```
    unable to prepare context: unable to evaluate symlinks in Dockerfile path: